Judith Ortiz Cofer: Artistic and academic contributions

 Ortiz Cofer's writing encompasses themes that emphasize the integration of cultural heritage and individual identity through the arts.
 She started the literary journal "Review" with the intention of giving marginalized writers a voice and promoting their writing.
 Additionally, Ortiz Cofer contributed to a number of literary anthologies, including as the well-known "The Norton Introduction to Literature," which is frequently used in college curriculum.
 She supervised creative writing students while teaching writing at the University of Georgia, Florida Atlantic University, and Rutgers University during her career.
 Along with writing and teaching, Ortiz Cofer also followed her interest for music by learning to play the guitar and penning songs.
 She frequently performed musically at conferences and literary gatherings to compliment her passion of reading.

 Death

 In July 2014, Ortiz Cofer was diagnosed with a rare type of liver cancer shortly after her retirement.
-She died on December 30, 2016, at her home in Jefferson County, Georgia.
+She died on December 30, 2016, at her home in Louisville, Georgia Jefferson County, Georgia.
 A memorial service was held on January 27, 2017, followed by a reception at the Demosthenian Hall.
 She is buried in the Louisville City Cemetery, Georgia.